open-develop/hot-pocketsnes/pocketsnes/readme.txt

     New "no emulation" option is the old OFF, OFF now emulates APU but does not mix sound.
  2) Quick keys option add, allows quick save/load and quick volume change to be disabled.
-NOTE settings file format has changed, remove global config settings and game specific settings.
+NOTE old settings file defaults to DISABLED.
  3) For platforms with hardware clocks, display save state date and time.

 r39 94f894f5159b Native release